Uvacoder/lawncare/src/pages/page/middletoncheney.md

 categories:
   - project
 ---
-These are the results of our lawn care service at a client in Middleton Cheney
+These are the results of our lawn care service at a client in Middleton Cheney.